KickItLikeShika/Algorithms/README.md

 # Algorithms

-4 Well implemented Algorithms in Python and Java.
+6 Well implemented (Algorithms + Exercises) in Python and Java.

 # Table of Contents